finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 [EXPERIMENTAL] Check whether a DateTime is a \&quot;Business DateTime\&quot;

-A Business DateTime is defined as a point in time that:      * Does not represent a day that overlaps with the calendars WeekendMask      * If the calendar is a \&quot;Holiday Calendar\&quot; Does not overlap with any dates in the calendar      * If the calendar is a \&quot;TradingHours Calendar\&quot; Does overlap with a date in the calendar                All dates specified must be UTC and the upper bound of a calendar is not inclusive   e.g. From: 2020-12-25-00-00-00        To: 2020-12-26-00-00-00  IsBusinessDay(2020-12-26-00-00-00) &#x3D;&#x3D; false
+A Business DateTime is defined as a point in time that: &lt;br /&gt;      * Does not represent a day that overlaps with the calendars WeekendMask &lt;br /&gt;      * If the calendar is a \&quot;Holiday Calendar\&quot; Does not overlap with any dates in the calendar &lt;br /&gt;      * If the calendar is a \&quot;TradingHours Calendar\&quot; Does overlap with a date in the calendar &lt;br /&gt;                All dates specified must be UTC and the upper bound of a calendar is not inclusive &lt;br /&gt;  e.g. From: 2020-12-25-00-00-00        To: 2020-12-26-00-00-00 &lt;br /&gt;  IsBusinessDay(2020-12-26-00-00-00) &#x3D;&#x3D; false

 ### Example
 ```java